kobotoolbox/docs/_sources/unique_serial_numbers.md.txt

-# How to Create Unique Serial Numbers in Forms
+# Creating Unique Serial Numbers in Forms

 There are times you may want to generate a unique serial number for each and every form in a project.
 This article discusses how to utilize the calculate question-type to do that by either creating sequential unique serial numbers based on date and time or by creating unique serial numbers from selected variables.